karixdev/PolslCourseScheduleApi/README.md

   - Postgres for course-service
 - `infrastructure-services`:
   - All services from `default` profile
-  - discovery-server
+  - discovery-server - Eureka server for microservice discovery
-  - api-gateway
+  - api-gateway - gateway for routing incoming requests
 - `application-services`:
   - All services from `default` and `infrastructure-services` profiles
-  - schedule-service
+  - schedule-service - holds available schedules data
-  - course-service
+  - course-service - holds schedule courses data
-  - domain-model-mapper-service
+  - domain-model-mapper-service - maps raw web scraped data into domain models
-  - web-scraper-service
+  - web-scraper-service - web scrapes data from plan.polsl.pl

 If you're going to use `application-services` profile then you have to add following record to `hosts` file in your OS: `127.0.01 keycloak`